-When testing load balancer fail-over, do not just pull the serial cable and network cable out.
-These will not cause a fail-over and will invalidate the cluster configuration (split brain).
+When testing load balancer fail-over, don't just pull the serial cable and network cable out.
+This will not cause a fail-over but will cause a split brain (I.e. both units active) to occur.
 You can configure fail-over on network failure but this is not enabled by default.
-To enable this, a ping node must be configured under Edit Configuration > Modify Heartbeat Configuration (see the administration manual for more details on heartbeat)
+To enable this, a ping node must be configured under Edit Configuration > Heartbeat Configuration